GAP and C&O Towpath Tour

 We will ride the entire length of the Great Allegheny Passage and the Chesapeake & Ohio Towpath from Pittsburgh, PA to Washington, DC.
 We'll cover 335 miles of vehicle-free trails in the spring when the nights are cool and the route should be lined with brilliant wildflowers.
 This is a bucket list ride for many cyclists.
 If it's not on your list, it should be - join us!

 Mostly flat terrain on crushed stone.
-Average 50 miles per day.
+Average 48 miles per day.
 Moderate cycling level.
+More leisurely with an e-bike.

 9 nights lodging, 8 breakfasts, 2 picnic or sack lunches, 7 dinners, daily snacks, van support, luggage transfer, cue sheets, maps and electronic GPS files, shuttle excursion to Flight 93 National Memorial, trained guides, and transportation at the end of the tour back to Pittsburgh if you've driven.